hassaancode/Invoice-Pilot/README.md

 ## Features
 1. Real-Time Invoice Form Filling.
-2. Print/Download Invoice in any (all size compatible)
+2. Print / Download Invoice in any size (all size compatible)

 ## Prerequisites